supersheepbear/CarND-Traffic-Sign-Classifier-P2-Yang/README.md

 ![data_ratio](https://github.com/supersheepbear/CarND-Traffic-Sign-Classifier-P2-Yang/raw/master/report_images/data_ratio.jpg)
 ## 1.2 unique label data distribution
-Here I plot the data number versus unique label for each dataset.
+Here I plot the data amount versus unique label for each dataset.
-This is important because we want the train, validation and test sets to have similar distribution from all different unique labels.<br>
+This is important because  the train, validation and test sets shall have similar distribution from all different unique labels.<br>
-Otherwise, if data distrubutions are very different for these data set, it will  either affect the training performance or the test performance.
+Otherwise, if data distrubutions are heavily different for these data set, it will either affect the training performance or the test performance.
 ![unique_label_distribution](https://github.com/supersheepbear/CarND-Traffic-Sign-Classifier-P2-Yang/raw/master/report_images/unique_label_distribution.jpg)
-As shown above, our data set have similar distributions for unique labels, which is good.
+As shown above, the original data set has similar distributions for unique labels.

 ## 1.3 examples of stop signs data
 Below are random examples from each unique label stop sign data.